rizzdevsolanagirl/guestbook2/README.md

 # Tapestry Protocol Template

-This is a [Tapestry](https://www.usetapestry.dev/) template repository that demonstrates key features of the Tapestry Protocol.
+This is a Next.js application that demonstrates key features of the [Tapestry](https://www.usetapestry.dev/) Protocol.
 Use this as a starting point for integrating social features into your Solana dApp.

 🔑 **Get API Key**: [app.usetapestry.dev](https://app.usetapestry.dev)
 📚 **API Reference**: [docs.usetapestry.dev/api](https://docs.usetapestry.dev/api)